 Each transcript annotated by the PGSC and the ITAG groups has a transcript report page that displays transcript and predicted protein sequences along with matches to UniRef, InterPro, Arabidopsis, tomato, and other potato sequences.
 Information is also available for SSRs, SNPs, and expression (FPKM) values in 56 tissues for the sequence.

 Through the SolCAP project, resources focused on translating genomic advances in potato to US breeding programs.
 We developed 'Breeder's Assistant' tools to provide easy and quick access to potato genotypic and phenotypic data.
 The tools currently focus on the SolCAP potato 8303 SNP Infinium array (Hamilton et al. 2011) (Felcher et al. 2012) and the data generated by a 250 clone diversity panel (Hirsch et al. 2013)

 We welcome input from outside researchers.
 If there is some way in which we can improve this resource, we would like to hear from you.
 Please use the comment form on our contact page to send us your suggestions.

-This material is based upon work supported by the National Science Foundation under Grant Nos.
-DBI-0604907 and DBI-0834044 and the National Research Initiative Plant Genome Program of the USDA National Institute of Food and Agriculture Grant 2008-35300-18671.
-Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF) or the U. S. Department of Agriculture.
+Funding has been provided by awards from the U.S. Department of Agriculture (2008-35300-18671) and the U.S. National Science Foundation (DBI-0604907, DBI-0834044, and 1202724).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.